alvin-li/text_change_test/README.md

 # How does recommended products work?

-On the basis of our Globo Personalized recommendations app, admin can utilize a suitable logic to take out recommended items to display in the widgets such as:
+On the basis of our Globo Related Products | Also Bought app, admin can utilize a suitable logic to take out recommended items to display in the widgets such as:

 * New arrivals
 * Top-selling products